-- The city completely shuts down for some holidays, like May Day (May 1).
+- Montevideo completely shuts down for some holidays, like Labor Day (May 1).
 We were caught unaware and found everything (and we mean everything!) closed.
 Check to see if you trip coincides with a holiday so that you can properly prepare!

 - You will likely see locals walking around drinking Mate (pronounced Mah-tay) from a small mug in hand and the thermos tucked into the crook of their arm.
 Mate is the national drink of Uruguay…but takes some practice to drink it properly!

 - Montevideo is a walkable city…but only if you pack the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
 I (Sarah) have traveled with these shoes by Columbia and Skechers.
 Kris prefers wearing these shoes by Merrell.